bocchino/fprime/docs/Design/data-products.md

 1. If _C_ defines data products, then _C_ `TesterBase` has a corresponding history called `productSendHistory`.
 Each element in the history is of type `DpSend`.
-`DpSend` is a struct with fields storing the container ID and the size emitted on the product send port.
+`DpSend` is a struct with fields storing the container ID and a shallow copy of the buffer emitted on the product send port.

 **History functions:**
 The class _C_ `TesterBase` provides the following functions